Dr Terry Bilverstone

 Anaerobes in Medicine (AiM Lab)

 Terry is the principal investigator of the Anaerobes in Medicine (AiM Lab) which is equipped with a class-leading A95 Anaerobic Workstation (Don Whitley Scientific).
-This equipment facilitates the manipulation of microorganisms under strictly controlled anaerobic conditions.
+This equipment facilitates the manipulation of microorganisms under strictly controlled anaerobic conditions (Figure 1).

 In 2025, we began research endeavours, seeking to deploy clostridia as therapeutics for the treatment of advanced cancers.